wsmelton/old_github_io/_posts/2017-08-30-dbatools-sql-agent.md

 ### Our mission:

-> tell every DBA around the world about a secret formula that will give them powers.
+> Tell every DBA around the world about a secret formula that will give them powers.

 What power do you think that is?
 Freedom!
 Freedom to go work on projects that you want to do versus constantly putting out fires.
 Freedom to go learn something new.